pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

     btn_label: Learn more and get involved with peer review today.
     btn_class: btn--primary
 packaging-easier:
-   - image_path: images/people-building-blocks.jpg
+   - image_path: images/pyopensci-working-together.png
-     alt: "A group of people working on a tetris like set of building blocks, trying to stack the blocks together. "
+     alt: "A black and grey sketch of a group of people sitting at a desk in front of a monitor smiling."
      title: "Get Involved: Help us improve our scientific Python packaging resources"
      excerpt: "
      We need your help!
 Our packaging content is community-created and reviewed through an open review process on GitHub.
 The more feedback that we get, the more useful our resources are to the community.
 Get involved by: